UA-141369524-4

 There isn’t a food I don’t like or don’t like to explore…

-And as years went by post-catering years, I discovered I enjoyed home cooking and baking.
+And as years went by past post-catering years, I discovered I enjoyed home cooking and baking and peas have played a role for everyday dishes.

-And on quest for the best peas in grocery stores (one of my favorite places to be), I found that the frozen peas work well for almost any savory dish.
+On quest for the best pea type in grocery stores (one of my favorite places to be), I found that the frozen peas work well for almost any savory dish.

 So I made my own version…